The-Social-Proof-Foundation/mys-mydata/docs/KeyServerOps.md

 ### Register a client

-- Register a new key server on-chain by calling the `create_and_transfer_v1` function from the `seal::key_server` module with an unassigned derived public key.
+- Register a new key server on-chain by calling the `create_and_transfer_v1` function from the `mydata::key_server` module with an unassigned derived public key.
     - The derivation index for first client is `0` and its derived public key placeholder is `<PUBKEY_0>`.
 Similarly, the derivation index for nth client is `n-1` and its derived public key placeholder is `<PUBKEY_n-1>`.

 ```shell